heroiclabs/nakama-docs/docs/install-docker-quickstart.md

 	```

 !!! warning "Windows users"
-    If you are trying to run Nakama via Docker-Compose on Windows, you'll need to make a small change to the downloaded `docker-compose.yml` file.
+    If you are trying to run Nakama via Docker-Compose on Windows, you'll need to make a small change to the `docker-compose.yml` file.
 Follow this [instruction](#data) to bind the correct path.

     If logging output does not immediately appear in stdout add `tty: true` to the `nakama` service in your `docker-compose.yml` file.

 2\.
-Next, we’ll ask Docker Compose to follow the instructions in the file we just downloaded:
+Next, we’ll ask Docker Compose to follow the instructions in the file we just created:

 === "Shell"
 	```shell